Skip to main contentEnter

 After nearly five years of campaigning from his home, where he remains housebound, Ivan Ambrose has forced Westminster to confront how the pandemic failed autistic and neurodivergent people – and to consider how future governments can do better.

-It cost us ~£67 to produce this article
+It cost us ~£67 to cover this story

 News